nextcloud/documentation/developer_manual/tutorial.rst

 --------------------
 Dependency Injection helps you to create testable code.
 A good overview over how it works and what the benefits are can be seen on `Google's Clean Code Talks <http://www.youtube.com/watch?v=RlfLCWKxHJ0>`_

-The container is configured in :file:`appinfo/bootstrap.php`.
+The container is configured in :file:`appinfo/dicontainer.php`.
 We use Pimple for the container.
 The documentation on how to use it can be seen on the `Pimple Homepage <http://pimple.sensiolabs.org/>`_

-To add your own class simply add a new line inside the **createDIContainer** function:
+To add your own classes simply open the :file:`appinfo/dicontainer` and add a line like this to the constructor:

 .. code-block:: php

   <?php

+  // in the constructor

-  $container['MyClass'] = function($c){
+  $this['MyClass'] = function($c){
       return new MyClass($c['SomeOtherClass']);
   };